 - Advertising and Public Relations

-Faculty of Philosophy is one of the three original departments of Lomonosov Moscow State University, established at its foundation in 1755.
+Department of Philosophy is one of the three original departments of Lomonosov Moscow State University, established at its foundation in 1755.
 In the original project of the University drafted by Mikhail Lomonosov, philosophy as a system of universal knowledge embodied the gist of university education.
 This general approach is still relevant today, in the era of interdisciplinary studies and specific emphasis on social and moral criteria of progress.

 - Ontology and Theory of Knowledge,

 - Methodology and Philosophy of Science

 - Social Philosophy